ssvantageintelcom/alice/alice.md

 “I wish I hadn’t mentioned Dinah!” she said to herself in a melancholy tone.
-“Nobody seems to like her, down here, and I’m sure she’s the best cat in the world!
+“Nobody seems to like her, down here, and I’m sure she’s the best Cat in the world!
 Oh, my dear Dinah!
 I wonder if I shall ever see you any more!”
 And here poor Karen began to cry again, for she felt very lonely and low-spirited.
 In a little while, however, she again heard a little pattering of footsteps in the distance, and she looked up